Utkarsh038/MangaDesk/README.md

 ## System Architecture

+## Note : - Database Integration required for future  it is not done yet

 ### Frontend Architecture
 - **Framework**: React with TypeScript and Vite for development tooling
 - **UI Components**: shadcn/ui component library built on Radix UI primitives